MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop7-mailprovider.md

 # desktop7:MailProvider

 ## Description
-Registers an extension as a mail provider.
+Registers a dll as a mail provider.

 ## Element Hierarchy
 <dl>